Choosing the Right E-Commerce Platform

 - Outsourced support with slow response times, often handled by a chatbot.

-The second approach is to develop your own independent platform using open source technology.
-This solution gives you control over your source code, freedom in design and features, and the ability to choose a host compliant with Swiss or European data protection standards, which presents several advantages:
+The second approach, build your own independent platform on open source technology.
+Full control over your source code, freedom in design and features, the choice of a host compliant with Swiss or European data protection standards.
+Several advantages:

 - Full ownership of your data, content and transactions.